 You must be in Australia when you apply for this visa.
 Applications are made online through the immigration department’s website.

-Your application for this visa will also be an application for a Bridging Visa.
-You will be granted a Bridging Visa A (BVA) with full work rights.
+When application for this visa made, you will also be making an application for a Bridging Visa.
+If your application for a partner visa made while you hold another substantive visa (for example, a student visa, working visa or visitor visa) you will be granted a Bridging Visa A (BVA) with full work rights.
 Your BVA will allow you to remain in Australia until your graduate visa application is finalised.

 How long is an 820 Visa valid for?

 Once an 820 visa has been approved, you will remain on the visa until a final decision to grant or refuse your permanent 801 visa has been made.